Foods nutritionists never eat late at night

 Alcohol

 Sure, a glass of wine will mellow you out—it is a depressant.
-But booze has been shown to decrease rapid eye movement (REM) sleep, and that interferes with your sleep quality so that you wake up feeling less rested, warns Libby Mills, RD, a culinary nutrition consultant in Philadelphia.
-Additionally, research has linked binge drinking with insomnia.
+But booze has been shown to decrease rapid eye movement (REM) sleep, and that interferes with your sleep quality so that you wake up feeling less rested, warns Libby Mills, a registered dietitian and culinary nutrition consultant in Philadelphia.

 Tea